pierre-scality/sef/external/scalitycloud/README.md

 It is a list in file pkg.yaml where you have 1 pkg / line starting with - like :
 - tmux
 - dstat
+- git

+It is also disabling iptables and permissing selinux
 ## Original writter
 PM